VaggM/Diploma-thesis/notes/Diploma/Ridge Regression Loss.md

 > [!note]
 > 1) Parallel computing is recommended for functions used in any gradient descends.
-> 2) initializing B usually consists of random samples from data based on atoms per  class
+> 2) Initializing B consists of random samples from data based on atoms per class in the demo code, logRiemannian kmeans is recommended.
-> 3) it is recommended to initialize ABLD parameters with the Burg metric (α=1, β=1)
+> 3) it is recommended to initialize ABLD parameters with the Burg metric (α=1, β=1).

 > [!important]
 > ABLD is non-smooth at the origin α, β -> 0.
 We resort to the limit of the divergence, which is the AIRM.